A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Introduction

-Compared with a relatively rich literature on smooth cases, the research on nonsmooth Riemannian optimization (i.e., $f$ is nonsmooth and possibly nonconvex) seems far from being satisfied.
+Many numerical methods have been developed for the case where the objective function $f$ is continuously differentiable on $\mathcal{M}$, including Riemannian versions of the steepest descent methods, Newton's methods, quasi-Newton methods, conjugate gradient methods, and trust-region methods; see, e.g., \cite{absil2009optimization,boumal2022intromanifolds,Hu2020,sato2021riemannian,ring2012optimization,huang2015broyden,huang2018riemannian,sakai2020hybrid,sakai2021sufficient} and the references therein.
+Compared with a relatively rich literature on smooth cases, the research on Riemannian nonsmooth optimization (i.e., $f$ is nonsmooth and possibly nonconvex) seems far from being satisfied.
 In what follows, we summarize some existing related works, which are based on certain Riemannian versions of nonsmooth optimization techniques extended from the classical linear spaces (see \cite{azagra2005nonsmooth,hosseini2011generalized,Hosseini2013}).
-Ferreira and Oliveira \cite{ferreira1998subgradient} proposed a Riemannian subgradient method, in which the objective function $f$ is assumed to be convex in the manifold setting and the geodesics of $\mathcal M$ must be calculated.
+Ferreira and Oliveira \cite{ferreira1998subgradient} proposed a Riemannian subgradient method, in which the objective function $f$ is assumed to be convex in the manifold setting, and the geodesics of $\mathcal M$ must be calculated.
 An iteration-complexity bound of this method was derived by Ferreira et al. \cite{ferreira2019iteration} under suitable conditions.
-Grohs and Hosseini \cite{grohs2016varepsilon} defined a Riemannian generalization of the classical Goldstein-$\varepsilon$-subdifferential, and presented corresponding $\varepsilon$-subgradient algorithms for minimizing locally Lipschitz functions on Riemannian manifolds.
-Grohs and Hosseini \cite{grohs2016nonsmooth} discussed nonsmooth trust region algorithms for locally lipschitz functions on Riemannian manifolds.
-Hosseini et al. \cite{hosseini2018line} generalized the Armijo and Wolfe conditions for nonsmooth functions on Riemannian manifolds, and then proposed a nonsmooth Riemannian line search algorithm and extended the classical BFGS algorithm to the nonsmooth Riemannian setting.
-Hosseini and Uschmajew \cite{hosseini2017riemannian,hosseini2019gradient} studied the gradient sampling method on Riemannian manifolds, in which the function $f$ is assumed to be locally Lipschitz on $\mathcal M$ and continuously differentiable on an open set of full measure.
-These methods either require to objective function to be geodesic convex, which restricts the range of applications, or rely on the computation of a quadratic programming problem with the size of at least the dimension of the manifold, which can be computationally expensive.
-Therefore, the existing results from the above literature either only give convergence analyses or numerical experiments restricted to small dimension problems.
-To overcome this difficulty, one approach is to consider structured objective functions as given in~\cite{chen2020proximal,huang2021riemannian,zhou2021semi}.
-It has been shown therein that these methods can solve medium-to-large size problems.
+For minimizing locally Lipschitz continuous functions on Riemannian manifolds, Grohs and Hosseini \cite{grohs2016varepsilon} presented an $\varepsilon$-subgradient algorithm, Grohs and Hosseini \cite{grohs2016nonsmooth} discussed nonsmooth trust-region algorithms, Hosseini and Uschmajew \cite{hosseini2017riemannian,hosseini2019gradient} studied the gradient sampling method, and Hosseini et al. \cite{hosseini2018line} proposed a nonsmooth Riemannian line-search algorithm and extended the classical BFGS algorithm to the nonsmooth Riemannian setting.
+These methods either require the objective function to be geodesically convex, which restricts the range of applications, or rely on the computation of a quadratic programming problem with the size of at least the dimension of the manifold, which can be computationally expensive.
+Therefore, the existing results from the above literature either only give convergence analyses or numerical experiments restricted to small-dimension problems.
+To overcome this difficulty, current research has developed various optimization methods based on structured functions or smoothing techniques, such as Riemannian proximal methods \cite{chen2020proximal,huang2021riemannian,huang2023inexact}, Riemannian proximal Newton methods~\cite{si2024riemannian,HS2024}, semismooth Newton-based augmented Lagrangian method on matrix manifolds~\cite{zhou2021semi} and Riemannian smoothing gradient-type algorithms \cite{peng2023riemannian,zhang2024riemannian}.
+Although these methods perform well in solving medium-to-large size optimization problems, their applicability is constrained by specific structural requirements.
+The objective function must either be expressed as the sum of smooth and nonsmooth components, or it is difficult to construct effective smooth approximations for complex nonsmooth functions.